MartinStokroos/pyevt/README.md

 This plugin collection contains the work of others.

-## 6. Documentation
+## 7. Documentation
-EVT-devices and plugin information:
+Information about EVT-devices and OpenSesame plugins:

 [https://markspan.github.io/evtplugins/](https://markspan.github.io/evtplugins/)